teaforthecat/bones-http/README.md

 (http/register-command :login {:username s/Str :password s/Str} ::i-know-you)
 ```

-The web complied
+The web complied.

 ```sh
 curl localhost:8080/api/login -X POST -d '{:command :login :args {:username "same" :password "same"}}' -H "Content-Type: application/edn" -i
 ```

-And they became friends for a maximum of one year
+And they became friends for a maximum of one year.

+_Notice both a session cookie and token are returned.
+This response can be used by both
+the browser and api clients._
 ```sh

 HTTP/1.1 200 OK